iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 3 reviews"/>
 </p>

+> I'm close to giving up on this app.
+My second jab was done as part of a trial.
+The app does not want trial jabs to be recorded.
+So I have to lie every day and say I haven't had a second jab.
+I also had hay fever recently and was asked to take a Covid test.
+Hay fever is completely normal for me at this time of year.
+I will probably have it for a couple of months.
+I'm not taking dozens of Covid tests!<br> :date: __2021-05-12 01:39:30__

+> It is a bit quirky ..needs some fine tuning to make it work better<br> :date: __2021-05-10 16:22:30__

 > Worked really well until a couple of weeks ago when I stopped getting notifications.
 I need these to remind me to update every day.
 I managed to get them back for around 3 days they then stopped again.
 Hence why only gave 3 stars.<br> :date: __2021-05-08 12:34:54__